 Uluru is one of the most impressive and iconic places in Australia.
 Its history and importance to Australia as a nation is unparalleled and it is surely one of the natural wonders of the world.

-We sent one of our Ultimate Travel gurus to the Northern Territory to explore the area.
-Max Lightfoot Brown, our tour leader and travel expert, jumped on a flight to Alice Springs and took part in the four day, four wheel drive Wallaby Dreaming Red Centre tour with Wayoutback.
+One of our crew members travelled to the Northern Territory to explore the area.
+Max, our events organiser, jumped on a flight to Alice Springs and took part in the four day, four wheel drive Wallaby Dreaming Red Centre tour with Wayoutback.

 Here is what he got up to…